searls/gimme/README.markdown

     dog.meow              #=> :purr

-We cam accomplish the same thing using `verify!`:
+We can accomplish the same thing using `verify!`:

     dog = gimme(Dog)